Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 > [!caution]
 > After an aborted pull due to stash or merge conflict, you may have an incomplete pull, some files went through but not all, trying to pull again like that will only cause a repeat of the problem.
-You can discard or stash & discard those files before pulling again.
+> You can discard or stash & discard those files before pulling again.

-Commit your changes (convention further down) and push.
+10. Commit your changes (convention further down) and push.

-After waiting for the push to complete, go on Discord and free your files.
+   - After waiting for the push to complete, go on Discord and free your files.

 ### Commits naming convention :

-A commit should look like this:
+A commit should look like this :
+# Permalink to "Commit ref 1" here

 Types :
+- [Add] : added something,
+- - (Feature) : added a feature.
-Add : added something
+- - (Assets) : added assets, modified map.
-- Feature : added or modified a feature
+- [Feature] : modified a feature.
+- [Assets] : modified assets, modified map.

-Fix : Fixed a bug
+- [Fix] : Fixed a bug.
-Engine : modified settings or plugins
+- [Engine] : modified settings or plugins.
-Assets : added or modified assets, modified map Refactor : Moved or renamed files  (remember to always fix redirectors)
+- [Refactor] : Moved or renamed files  (remember to always fix redirectors *(if there are any)*).

-If a modification changes the way something works drastically and may cascade to other files, add a “!” after the type and “BREAKING CHANGE: description of change” before the long description.
+If a modification changes the way something works drastically and may cascade to other files, add a **“!”** after the type and **“BREAKING CHANGE: description of change”** before the long description.
+Like so :
+# Permalink "Commit ref 2" here

-Affected files should be presented as such:
+Affected files should be presented as such :
-(added) file1, file2
+- (added) file1, file2
-(updated) file3, file4
+- (updated) file3, file4
-(removed) file5, file6
+- (removed) file5, file6

-In case of “Assets” or “Refactor”, if there are more than 10 affected files, feel free to skip that step.
+In case of “Assets” or “Refactor” and/or if there are more than 10 affected files, feel free to skip that step.
+*(ps: if there are more than 5 modified files you should commit more often)*

 Good Luck on your journey young padawan, may the goblin lords be with you.